mshoemake3224/yellow/README.md

 Research Questions (3-4):

 1.)
-Is there a correlation between total amount of rain in a specific area and the total number of wildfires?
+Is there a correlation between total amount of rainfall in a specific area and the total number of wildfires?

 2.)
-Is there a correlation between total number of acres burned and precipitation or the size of wildfires?
+Is there a correlation between total number of acres burned and rainfall?

 3.)
-Is there a correlation between the duration of a wildfire and precipitation?
-Could there be outside factors shortening the duration of a wildfire?
-Do fires last longer when there is less precipitation?
+Is there a correlation between the number of structures affected and rainfall due to wildfires??
+Is there a higher number of structures affected due to the lack of rainfall?

 4.)
-Is there a correlation between the number of structures affected and precipitation due to wildfires??
-Is there a higher number of structures affected due to the lack of precipitation?

-5.)
-Is there a correlation between the number of deaths and precipitation due to wildfires?
-Are the numbers of deaths caused by wildfires correlated with precipitation?
+Is there a correlation between the number of deaths and rainfall due to wildfires?
+Are the numbers of deaths caused by wildfires correlated with rainfall?

 Datasets: https://www.kaggle.com/annieichen/top-20-largest-california-wildfires, https://data.nodc.noaa.gov/cgi-bin/iso?id=gov.noaa.ncdc:C00313, https://data.ca.gov/dataset/cimis-weather-station-data1, https://www.kaggle.com/rtatman/188-million-us-wildfires